nanih98/open-source/Auter/README.md

 $ cd /tmp && bash install.sh
 ```
 # IMPORTANT
--This cron and auter.conf will reboot the system and apply the changes.
-To change autoreboot change AUTOREBOOT="yes" by AUTOREBOOT="no" in auter.conf and also change your cron if it's necessary.
+**This cron and auter.conf will reboot the system and apply the changes.
+To change autoreboot change AUTOREBOOT="yes" by AUTOREBOOT="no" in auter.conf and also change your cron if it's necessary.**